 What is DFMEA?

-DFMEA was originally developed in the rocked industry.
-Rocket science is a highly exact science, and any failure has the potential to lead to a catastrophic event.
+DFMEA was initially developed and widely used in the aerospace and rocket science industries due to the critical nature and high-stakes environment of these fields, where failures can be catastrophic.
 DFMEA may be used, however, in a wide variety of industries to detect issues.
 It’s typically implemented during the design phase of a project; when an existing design is modified or a completely new design is introduced, this is the best time to assess potential risks.

 Identifying failures by using DFMEA requires a five step process: